Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Generating a birefringence map with a Fizeau interferometer

-\end{widetext} where $M$ is the round-trip Jones matrix of the substrate.
-We denote the indices of refraction for the extra-ordinary and ordinary axes as $n_\mr{e}$ and $n_\mr{o}$, respectively.
-Then we can compute the round trip phase changes of optical fields polarized in those axes:
+\end{widetext} where $M$ denotes the round-trip Jones matrix of the substrate.
+The indices of refraction for the ordinary and extraordinary axes are denoted as $n_\mr{o}$ and $n'_\mr{e}$~\cite{Tokunari2006}, respectively.
+Then, we can compute the round- trip phase changes of the optical fields polarised along the axes:

-where $d$ is the thickness of the substrate, $\lambda$ is the wavelength of the light.
+where $d$ is the thickness of the substrate, and $\lambda$ is the wavelength of the light.